yacut/brackets-nodejs-integration/README.md

 - Show Actual/Expected difference for mocha test
 - Double click on mocha test case to open file with it
 - *Jump to require* command uses "Jump to declaration" and opens required file (Ctrl-Shift-J or Cmd-Shift-J)
-- Code hints for require: actual directory content and project packages from package.json
+- Code hints for require: actual directory content, NodeJS built-in libs and project packages from package.json (use Ctrl-Space or Cmd-Space while require)
 - NodeJS and Mocha debugger integration (based on [TheBenji](https://github.com/TheBenji/brackets-node-debugger) work)

 ## Some screenshots: